python-trio/trio/docs/source/tutorial.rst

 Each task runs until it hits the call to :func:`trio.sleep`, and then suddenly we're back in :func:`trio.run` deciding what to run next.
 How does this happen?
-It requires cooperation between :func:`trio.run` and :func:`trio.sleep`: :func:`trio.sleep` has access to some special magic that lets it pause its entire callstack, so it sends a note to :func:`trio.run` requesting to be woken again after 1 second, and then suspends the task.
+The secret is some cooperation between :func:`trio.run` and :func:`trio.sleep`: :func:`trio.sleep` has access to some special magic that lets it pause its entire callstack, so it sends a note to :func:`trio.run` requesting to be woken again after 1 second, and then suspends the task.
 And once the task is suspended, Python gives control back to :func:`trio.run`, which decides what to do next.
 (If this sounds similar to the way that generators can suspend execution by doing a ``yield``, then that's not a coincidence: inside the Python interpreter, there's a lot of overlap between the implementation of generators and async functions.)

 .. note::

    You might wonder whether you can mix-and-match primitives from different async libraries.
 For example, could we use :func:`trio.run` together with :func:`asyncio.sleep`?
-We can't, and the paragraph above is why: the two sides of our async sandwich have a private language they use to talk to each other, and different libraries use different languages.
+The answer is no, we can't, and the paragraph above explains why: the two sides of our async sandwich have a private language they use to talk to each other, and different libraries use different languages.
 So if you try to call :func:`asyncio.sleep` from inside a :func:`trio.run`, then trio will get very confused indeed and probably blow up in some dramatic way.

 Only async functions have access to the special magic for suspending a task, so only async functions can cause the program to switch to a